MukhlasAdib/CARLA-2DBBox/README.md

 This function process the vehicles and image information and retrieve the 2D bounding box pixel coordinates for each visible vehicle with the corresponding vehicle’s class

 Arguments:
-- **`vehicles` (list of `carla.Actor`):** list that contain vehicle actors that you want to consider.
+- **`vehicles` (list of `carla.Actor` or `carla.ActorSnapShot`):** list that contains vehicle actors/snapshots that you want to consider.
 You can pass list of all vehicles that have been spawned in Carla world.
+If you pass vehicles' snapshot, make sure that you add `bounding_box` and `type_id` instances to the snapshot.
+Use `snap_processing( )` function to add the instances automatically.
 - **`camera` (`carla.Sensor`):** the RGB camera object (carla sensor).
 - **`depth_img` (`float` 2D numpy array):** the depth map taken from the same view of RGB camera in meter unit.
 You can get it from the output of depth camera manually or by using `extract_depth( )` function.
 - **`max_dist` (`float` ; default 100):** the maximum distance parameter for distance filter.
 Increasing this value will allow the function to return vehicles that is located in greater distance, and thus with smaller bounding box.